adriaanbd/notary-dapp/README.md

 ## Getting started

 To get set up, please run the following commands:

+* Install truffle: `$ npm i *g truffle`
-1. Install dependencies: `$ npm install`
+* Install dependencies: `$ npm install`
-2. Compile contracts: `$ truffle compile`
+* Compile contracts: `$ truffle compile`

 ### Locally

-3. Run the backend with truffle development server: `$ truffle develop`
+* Run the backend with truffle development server: `$ truffle develop`
-4. Install app apendencies and run the front-end with webpack: `$ cd app ; npm install ; npm run dev`
+* Install app apendencies and run the front*end with webpack: `$ cd app ; npm install ; npm run dev`
-5. Open localhost on port `8080`, click [here](http://localhost:8080).
+* Open localhost on port `8080`, click [here](http://localhost:8080).
-6. If Metamask is installed as an extension, please accept the prompt to connect your Account to StarNotary DAPP.
+* If Metamask is installed as an extension, please accept the prompt to connect your Account to StarNotary DAPP.
 Please switch to a custom RPC test network using the above-mentioned link on port `8080`.
 You'll need to import a key, so please copy the first private key that is in the output of Truffle develop, mine is: `a13f407ae1cb57e9a4887a5d2a3113d8510a3a92913aff63df9d6e28eca8c56c`, but yours might be different.

 ### Rinkeby

 Make sure you've installed dependencies at the root directory of your project with `$ npm install`, and that you've compiled your contracts with `$ truffle compile`, as indicated in Getting Started.